 The following environment variables are supported for convenience and

-compatibility and are internally mapped to SPRING_DATASOURCE_*
+compatibility and are internally mapped to SPRING_DATASOURCE_* variables

 when provided:

-configuration is not supported, and while DEBUG
+DB_DRIVERDB_USERNAMEDB_PASSWORDDB_URLDB_PASSWORD_FILEThe JMX_PROMETHEUS configuration is not supported, and while DEBUG can be

 used to enable debug output, it doesn't start a debug socket.

-supports different startup options to choose whether or not to enable the
+run supports different startup options to choose whether or not to enable the

 WebApps, the REST API or Swagger UI.
 By default, all three are enabled.